xpatrickthomas/abk_earth_day_2026/index.md

 **• Raum 1.12** <br>
 **• 10:00–20:00** <br>
 Kerosene lamp made from an electric light bulb and tin can.
 Anonymous.
 Kumase, Ghana. <br>
 “Outside the realm of the auction houses, humble instruments for survival made from those very objects which every large city discharges into bottomless pits by the ton.”
-Eduardo Paolozzi, London 1985 <br>
+Eduardo Paolozzi <br>
-Pick up a Risograph edition that tells the story of how an anonymous object from an exhibition at London’s Museum of Mankind left a lasting impression on an art student from Saint Martins School of Art. <br>
+Pick up a Risograph edition that tells the story of how an anonymous object from an exhibition at London’s Museum of Mankind left a lasting impression on a young Central Saint Martins student in 1985. <br>

 **↖ [Back to Index](#index)**